vygr/ChrysaLisp/STATUS.md

 Fix to parsing of 64 bit `0b` numbers.

+Riscv64 port work is done.
+Further work can be done on the target platform if needed etc. TUI runs in native on Linux Riscv64. :)

+The Riscv64 emit file is a really good example of how you should go about doing a port.
+Due to bug tracking and experience over several ports.
+This is the cleanest emit file yet.
+The mask creation and bit-field composition macros allow you to follow the manual and get it correct.
+I should have done this sooner.
+Will retrofit this idea on the other ports over time.

+Many thanks to Martin Wendt for his tireless remote test cycle to allow me to get this done with no hardware.
+So, now we have 5 platforms building in under 5 seconds (on my old MacBook).
+A good thing (tm).

 ------

 Enhancements to `(env-push [env])` and `(env-pop [env])` to take an optional